 Once you start a startup, you will become the boss.
 This means that the buck stops with you.
 This is not about bossing people around and sporting an overinflated sense of self-importance, it is about taking responsibility for everything that goes wrong (or right).

-There are several reasons why you probably should not start a startup, but if you are still determined to go ahead with it and remain unfazed, then ensure you get your accounting properly organized right from the start.
+There are several reasons why you probably should not start a startup, but if you are still determine to go ahead with it and remain unfazed, then ensure you get your accounting properly organize right from the start.